 How to stay safe from fraudulent data:

-- Keep your software up to date and deploy Anti-Virus.
+Keep your software up to date and deploy the most contemporary anti-virus.

-- Always, make sure that you are connected to Https:// URL to make secure online transactions.
+Always, make sure that you’re connected to Https:// URL to make secure online transactions.

-- Avoid accessing unwanted website that may lead to drive-by download attack.
+Avoid accessing unwanted websites that may lead to drive-by download attack.

 How to secure your users Data:

-In this blog, we saw how user’s personal data is misused and implications.
-It clearly shows that how valuable each and every data is and how it can be used to manipulate people’s mind.
+In this blog, we saw how user’s personal data is misused.
+It clearly shows, how valuable each and every data is and how it can be used to manipulate people’s mind.
 In order to avoid exposing your sensitive data over internet, cyber security awareness should be created among people.